AsishKumarDalal/neural_probabilistic_language_model/README.md

 (An extra screenshot from that run, `Screenshot 2026-08-03 141018.png`, also lives in `artifacts/`.)

+> **Current status: the model overfits.** As the plots show, training loss keeps dropping while validation loss starts rising after the first epochs — the classic overfitting signature.
+The added dropout (0.2) is meant to close this gap; re-run training and compare the validation curves to see if it helps.

 ## Generating text

 `train.py` includes a `generate()` function that samples from the model's softmax distribution given a prompt (with temperature control):